10 awesome tips for developing user friendly apps

 Tip #10: Grow your friendly app by listening to your users

 As you know, technology advancement is exponential.
-New operating systems create new possibilities for apps to avoid previously notorious errors.
+New operating systems create new possibilities for mobile apps to avoid previously notorious errors.
 Constantly changing smartphone screens sizes may require adjusting the layout of your product.
 User behaviour also changes, meaning that what worked amazingly yesterday may be terribly annoying for your users next month.

 Keep reading and replying to your users’ comments, encourage them to share feedback and implement their suggestions in the next version of your app.
 Get very friendly with Google Analytics or Fabric to make sure you are always on top of things.